Saturday, May 15, 2010

 Believe it or not, the water at this place flows up!!!
 It was like it was defying the laws of gravity.
 It took about 10min of stairing at the water to figure out how it worked.
 Any ideas of how water can flow up a hill?

 This Place really made my day.
 Apparntly one of the most popular tourists sites in the southern part of Taiwan are the "cow farms"!
 They even had gifts shops!
 I'm so happy knowing that people pay to go stand at the top of this tower and watch cows.
+After spending some time drinking tea (people here are so nice!-- The lady at the tea shop gave me some containers of real tea to bring back to canada) we cought the last 4 hour train back to Taipei.

 Down South.~